metasfresh/metasfresh-documentation/_webui_collection/EN/Org_add_new_organization.md

 ---

 ## Overview
-Thanks to metasfresh's [multitenancy architecture](Multitenancy_concept), it is possible to serve an unlimited number of organizations on a single system, thereby enabling data to be managed centrally while limiting each organization's data access to their own amount of data.
+metasfresh offers the possibility to map inter-company cooperations between any number of companies by means of organizations which can all be served on one single system.
+There is no limit to the number of possible organizations.
+Thus, all data can be managed centrally while limiting each organization's data access to only their own amount of data at all times.
+See also: [Multitenancy Concept](Multitenancy_concept).

 ## Steps